PhilParisi/PondAutomation/README.md

 # PondAutomation
 A collaboration for the development of an automated algae pond.
 This github repository serves as both the knowledge base of the system as well as the code backend.

-Each github 'branch' represents a different phase of the project.
-You can select which 'Phase' of the project you would like to view the code for in the dropdown above.
+Each github 'branch' represents a different version of the project.
+Use the dropdown above to see/use different branches of the code.

 ## Quick Start
 0. setup RPi